wishldn/healthanalytics-project/README.md

 - **Countries**: United States of America
 - **Years**: 2015, 2016, 2017, 2018
 - **How to access the data**: This analysis utilized the IPUMS NHIS data from United States (URL:https://nhis.ipums.org/nhis/), selecting individual survey information from 2015 to 2018 to ensure data availability and integrity, the variables were selected from the IPUMS include:"AHOPELESS", "ANERVOUS", "ANERVOUS", "ARESTLESS", "ASAD", "AWORTHLESS", "AEFFORT", "CIGSDAY", "AGE", "SEX", "INFAM07ON","HEALTH","NCHILD", "COHABEVMAR", "EDUCREC1","EMPSTATIMP1","INCFAM97ON2", "CIGDAYMO", "HRSLEEP","SLEEPFALL", "SLEEPSTAY".
 Variables include "AHOPELESS", "ANERVOUS", "ANERVOUS", "ARESTLESS", "ASAD", "AWORTHLESS", "AEFFORT", "CIGSDAY", "AGE", "SEX", "INFAM07ON"and "HEALTH","NCHILD" were applied for main regression model, while "SLEEPFALL" and "SLEEPSTAY" were used for robustness check.
 Due to time constraint of the analysis, all other variables were not applied but considered to be used for robustness check if time permit.

+Dataset
+The dataset used in this analysis is from the IPUMS NHIS (National Health Interview Survey).
+The data can be accessed at:
+IPUMS NHIS Data

+Key variables used in the analysis include:

+Mental health indicators: AHOPELESS, ANERVOUS, ARESTLESS, ASAD, AWORTHLESS, AEFFORT Smoking behavior: CIGSDAY
+Demographics: AGE, SEX, NCHILD, INCFAM07ON, HEALTH Sleep-related variables (for robustness checks): SLEEPFALL, SLEEPSTAY